jxnl/blog/docs/services.md

 ## My Background

-Before my sabbatical, I served as a Staff ML engineer and a tech lead for the AI Algorithms Team, later moving to lead the Direct to Consumer e-commerce initiatives at Stitchfix, where I played a key role in helping teams adopt new technologies.
+Prior to my sabbatical, I was a Staff ML engineer and tech lead at Stitchfix, spearheading both the AI Algorithms Team and Direct to Consumer e-commerce initiatives, significantly aiding in technology adoption.

-- Led the R&D of applying state-of-the-art (SOTA) models to business applications, including VAE-GAN, Resnets, YOLO, GPT3, and building multimodal embedding models that enhanced retrieval and recommendations quality.
-This initiative, from prototyping to production monitoring and model finetuning, generated an incremental revenue of $50M per year.
+- Spearheaded the integration of cutting-edge models like VAE-GAN, Resnets, YOLO, GPT3 into business solutions, boosting retrieval and recommendation systems.
+This effort led to an annual revenue increase of $50M.

-- Directed data collection and curation efforts, collaborating with domain experts to train data labelers of various proficiencies and constructed proprietary datasets for multimodal content understanding.
-This included new outfit models, various search functionalities, similar product recommendations, AI-powered data labeling, and ad creative generation, managing a budget of approximately $400,000 to acquire new data.
+- Oversaw data collection and curation, training data labelers across skill levels and building proprietary datasets for multimodal understanding, covering outfit models, search, recommendations, AI labeling, and ad creation, with a $400,000 budget.

 - Engineered a recommendation [framework](./writing/posts/recsys-frameworks.md) and observability tools capable of processing over 350 million daily requests.

 - Created a framework for technology partner due diligence, focusing on incremental performance and data access improvements, guiding the adoption of impactful technologies.

-Throughout my career in the tech industry, I've had the privilege of working with both established organizations such as [Stitchfix](https://www.stitchfix.com/), [Meta](https://about.fb.com/), and [NYU](https://www.nyu.edu/), as well as a variety of innovative startups including [Rewind AI](https://rewind.ai/), [Naro](https://narohq.com/), [Trunk Tools](https://trunktools.com/), [New Computer](https://newcomputer.io/), [Modal Labs](https://modal.com/), and [Weights & Biases](https://wandb.ai/).
+Throughout my career in the tech industry, I've had the privilege of working with both established organizations such as [Stitchfix](https://www.stitchfix.com/), [Meta](https://about.fb.com/), and [NYU](https://www.nyu.edu/), as well startups including [Rewind AI](https://rewind.ai/), [Naro](https://narohq.com/), [Trunk Tools](https://trunktools.com/), [New Computer](https://newcomputer.io/), [Modal Labs](https://modal.com/), and [Weights & Biases](https://wandb.ai/).

-My roles in these collaborations have covered a wide range of topics such as personaliation and search, retrieval augmented generation, construction data, sales and marketing, infrastructure, finance, personal data management, data extraction, summarization, and even agent-based modeling.
+In these collaborations, I've tackled diverse areas including personalization, search, data generation and management, sales, marketing, infrastructure, finance, and agent-based modeling.

 ## What do I do?